tk0987/travelling-salesman-RNN-by-gpt3/README.md

 (512, 1)

-2.0881891 # this is how better NN performs than row/col-wise point connection
+2.0881891 # this is how better NN performs than row/col-wise point connection.
+16.02.2024 - previous, worse architecture. loss now updated, we will see what happen. bills are growing so.

 architecture change soon (not very good) my tf crashed after nvidia driver update (this one from january 2024). so, i have to use cpu so far.